lostechies/blog/_ryansvihla/2018-05-07-lessons-from-a-year-of-go.md

 I’ll be honest I never totally made my peace with this.
 I had good training from experienced opensource contributors to major Go projects, read all the right blog posts, definitely felt like I’d heard enough from the community on why the current state of Go error handling was great in their opinions, but the lack of stack traces was a deal breaker for me.

-On the positive side, I found Dave Cheney’s advice on error handling to be the most practical and he wrote [a package][8] containing a lot of that advice, we found it invaluable as it provided those stack traces we all missed but you had to remember to use it.
+On the positive side, I found Dave Cheney’s advice on error handling to be the most practical and he wrote [a package][8] containing a lot of that advice, I found it invaluable as it provided those stack traces I missed.

 ## Summary

 A lot of people really love Go and are very productive with it, I just was never one of those people and that’s ok.
 However, I think the advice in this post is reasonably sound and uncontroversial.
-So, if you find yourself needing to write some code it Go, give this guide a quick perusal and you’ll waste a lot less time than I did getting productive in developing applications in Go.
+So, if you find yourself needing to write some code in Go, give this guide a quick perusal.
+Hope it helps.

 [1]:	https://github.com/golang/dep
 [2]:	https://github.com/Masterminds/glide